aksommerville/ra3/README.md

 - - [ ] WebSocket server
 - - [ ] Check that we set O_CLOEXEC on all long-lived files; I bet we don't.
 - - [x] If we're serving on 6502, Emuhost v2 clients will choke.
 Pick a new port.
 2600
+- - [ ] Use Pico-8 ROMs as screencaps somehow.
 - [x] db: Must cache blob list, at least for large game queries. (otherwise each file will re-read the blob directories from scratch).
 - - time curl -sX POST 'http://localhost:6502/api/query?rating=0..100&limit=999999&detail=blobs' >/dev/null
 - - 13 ms at detail=record, 49 ms at detail=blobs (which is actually not bad at all!)